 Alexa Conversations helps users experience natural conversations with Alexa.
-Alexa Conversations uses AI to bridge the gap between experiences that you can build manually and the vast range of possible conversations.
+Alexa Conversations uses artificial intelligence (AI) to bridge the gap between experiences you can build manually and the vast range of possible conversations.
 You provide sample dialogs that show your expected interactions and you provide templates for the APIs you need called, and Alexa's AI extrapolates the spectrum of phrasing variations and dialog paths.
-Instead of identifying and coding every possible way users might engage your skill, Alexa's AI creates the permutations and handle dialog state management, context carry-over, and corrections for you.
+Instead of identifying and coding every possible way users might engage your skill, Alexa's AI creates the permutations and handles dialog state management, context carry-over, and corrections for you.

 Alexa Conversations is especially useful for use cases where the conversation can take a number of unanticipated paths as the user naturally talks to the skill, such as when a user chooses a movie, orders food, or makes a reservation.
 For example, when ordering a pizza, a user might do the following:

 - Answer more than one question at once ("Medium, two toppings.")

 - Ask questions and expect Alexa to track previously provided information ("How many people does that feed?")